WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Experiments

-We conduct a detailed comparison across different baselines for both exocentric-to-egocentric and egocentric-to-exocentric translations, and visualize the results for synthetic and real-world scenarios in Figure\,\ref{fig:qualitative}.
+We conduct a detailed comparison across baselines for both exocentric-to-egocentric and egocentric-to-exocentric translations, and visualize the results for synthetic and real-world scenarios in \cref{fig:qualitative}.
 In synthetic scenarios, traditional video-to-video translation methods like AnyV2V~\cite{ku2024anyv2v} and I2VEdit~\cite{ouyang2024i2vedit} fail to model perspective correspondences.
 Recent perspective re-orientation approaches, such as Trajectory~\cite{TrajectoryCrafter}, which only support perspective changes, struggle to preserve identity consistency and handle identity removal in exocentric-to-egocentric transformations.
 In contrast, our \method exhibits higher perspective consistency and character consistency than other methods, while maintaining superior generation quality.
-In real-world scenarios, \method also exhibits superior synchronization and generation quality, further highlighting its generalization.
-We provide additional comparisons and extended galleries in the \textit{Appendix}.
+In real-world scenarios, \method also exhibits superior synchronization and quality, further highlighting its generalization.
+In addition to viewpoint translation in scene wandering, we also support translation for specific human-object interactions, and we visualize representative examples in \cref{fig:HOI}.
+More comparisons and visualization are provided in \textbf{Appendix}.